docker/docs/datacenter/dtr/2.4/guides/admin/monitor-and-troubleshoot/notary-audit-logs.md

 keywords: registry, monitor, troubleshoot
 ---

-DTR keeps audit logs of changes made to trusted repositories.
+Docker Content Trust (DCT) keeps audit logs of changes made to trusted repositories.
-Every time you push a signed image to a repository, or delete trust data for a repository, DTR logs that information.
+Every time you push a signed image to a repository, or delete trust data for a repository, DCT logs that information.

 These logs are only available from the DTR API.